Bitluck/react-example/README.md

-# TT Developers School project template
+# TT Developers School project

 This repo contains the study project of social network for TT Developers School 2017-2018.